KusaLLL/cercumference-are-of-a-circle/README.md

-# cercumference-are-of-a-circle
+# circumference-area-of-a-circle
-this programme will calculate the cercumference and area of a circle according to the user input radius
+this program will calculate the circumference and area of a circle according to the user input radius